RSS-Bridge/rss-bridge/CREATE_BRIDGE.md

 ## The `getName` function

-This function returns the name of the bridge as it should be displayed on the main page of rss-bridge.
+This function returns the name of the bridge as it will be displayed on the main page of rss-bridge or on top of the feed output (HTML, ATOM, etc...).

 ```PHP
 	public function getName(){